JetBrains/kotlin-web-site/pages/community/slackccugl.md

 * #datascience.
 Using Kotlin for Data Science.
 * #functional.
 Functional programming topics with Kotlin
 * #gradle.
 Working with Gradle and Kotlin Script Gradle
 * #intellij.
-Working with IntelliJ IDEA and Kotlin
+Question regarding the Kotlin plugin for IntelliJ IDEA
 * #javafx.
 Working with JavaFX
 * #javascript.
 When targeting JavaScript
 * #koans.
 Have questions about the Kotlin Koans?
 * #kobalt.
 Working with Kobalt builds
 * #language-proposals.
-Discussions around new language proposals.
+Discussions around new language proposals
 * #native.
 For questions about Kotlin/Native
 * #nodejs.
 When targeting JavaScript and node.js
 * #reflect.
 For topics around reflection.